 Sticking is a major problem in this pan.
 Since its not bare cast iron, it cannot develop the same seasoning.
 While you can get away with stir frys that uses a lot of liquid, things like noodles are horrible.
 Unless you do it right, everything will get ruined.
 I recommend a nonstick pan if you want to stir fry noodle.

 Staub Perfect Pan Thoughts

 While this isnt the perfect pan, I would say that its a very good wok.
 Traditional wok are thin and light.
-You need a high heat btu to get the same performance.
-In our home kitchen, the heat output is simply too small.
-A heavy cast iron construction can help alleviate the issue.
+You need a high heat btu just to use it properly.
+The heat output of our home kitchen is simply too weak.
+A heavy cast iron construction can work around this.
 If you are looking for a wok, then the Staub Perfect pan is a great choice.
-The only thing that I do not like is the glass lid.
+The only thing that I do not like is the glass lid and the sticking.